MathieuChailloux/LightPollutionToolbox/README.md

 - Visibility Light Source : this treatment is divided into 3 sub-treatments : (TODO ADD extraction points lumineux)
 	- 1 : Calcul of DSM (Digital Surface Model) with DEM, buildings and possibly the vegetation (opitonal)
 	- 2 : Calcul of Viewshed, this processing uses a part of the plugin code in Viewshed analysis : https://www.zoran-cuckovic.from.hr/QGIS-visibility-analysis
-	- 3 : Numver of light visibility per grid
+	- 3 : Number of light visibility per grid

 There are also 2 other treatments in the Misc sub-menu of the toolbox:
 - create MNT from RGE Alti : reate a DTM from an area of ​​influence, the slabs and the DTM ASC folder of RGE Alti